iter8-tools/iter8/mkdocs/docs/tutorials/testing-patterns/conformance.md

     1. Perform conformance testing.
     2. Specify *latency* and *error-rate* based service-level objectives (SLOs).
 If your version satisfies SLOs, Iter8 will declare it as the winner.
-    3. Use Prometheus as the provider for latency and error-rate metrics.

     ![Conformance](../../images/conformance.png)